 According to Cashmore, Velocity can actually determine what will be the next big news story eight hours in advance.
-Per the post, it debuted in 2013 and coincided with a site redesign.
+Per the post, it debuted and coincided with a site redesign.
 And, over the next few years, Cashmore said data scientists did natural language processing to enable Mashable to look across the entire Web to get a better picture of what’s going to be big next:

 “The audience wants to not necessarily know what just published, but what’s the next big story,.
 So it goes from real-time news to predictive news – ‘This will blow up.’”

 And now brands can benefit, too, which comes in handy for marketers looking for their own Oreo Super Bowl moment and/or who want to give their real-time social media war rooms a little extra fire power during big events.

 “We’ve licensed the platform to brands, [so they can determine what] is going to be the big story at the Oscars, so they can tweet about it or have a reaction ready,” Cashmore said.

 Velocity tackles “the acceleration in the news cycle and the trend toward more algorithm use in content creation,” which, Cashmore said, is particularly useful for teams that need to do video production so they “can be on the trend rather than behind.”

 However, journalists and brand ambassadors worried about losing their jobs after further developments in AI needn’t fear, at least per Cashmore.
 He said it’s unlikely the entire content creation process will ever be fully automated as humans are still best to write because they provide an actual voice and can instill elements like humor: